 0 images remaining

-The patient had history of hydrocephalus and unerwent VP shunt
+The patient had a history of hydrocephalus and underwent a VP shunt insertion.

-Complex right temporal intra axial lesion.
-In T1 it displays heterogenous intensity predominantly low signal in the center of the lesion with peripheral hyperintensity.
+Complex right temporal intra-axial lesion.
+In T1 it displays heterogeneous intensity predominantly low signal in the center of the lesion with peripheral hyperintensity.
 In T2 the lesion is predominantly hyperintense in the center and periphery.
-The peripheral component becomes low signal in Fat suppressed T2.
-Scattered foci of hyperintense signal in T1 and FLAIR are seen dessiminated within the subarachnoid space.
+The peripheral component becomes low signal in fat suppressed T2.
+Scattered foci of hyperintense signal in T1 and FLAIR are seen disseminated within the subarachnoid space.

 1 case question available

-The dermoid cyst has ruptured and its fatty content become disseminated within the subarachnoid space resulting in T1/FLAIR hyperintense droplets.
-After evacuating its content, its center became hypointense on T1, and may resemble any other cystic lesions.
+The dermoid cyst has ruptured and its fatty content becomes disseminated within the subarachnoid space resulting in T1/FLAIR hyperintense droplets.
+After evacuating its content, its center became hypointense on T1 and may resemble any other cystic lesions.

 - 1. Osborn AG, Preece MT.
 Intracranial cysts: radiologic-pathologic correlation and imaging approach.
 Radiology.
 2006;239 (3): 650-64.
 Radiology (full text) - doi:10.1148/radiol.2393050823 - Pubmed citation

 - 2. Ernemann U, Rieger J, Tatagiba M et-al. An MRI view of a ruptured dermoid cyst.
 Neurology.
 2006;66 (2): 270.
 Neurology (full text) - doi:10.1212/01.wnl.0000195282.47210.42 - Pubmed citation

 - 3. Osborn A, Blaser S, Salzman K. Encyclopedia of Diagnostic Imaging.
 AMIRSYS.
 (2008) ISBN:0721629059.
 Read it at Google Books - Find it at Amazon